KennyProgrammer/Force/.github/log/Force-Log.md

 	- Physics2D: Make a new module for Physics.
 Move all physics 2d relative stuff to there.
 	- Scripting: Extend the Physics API for scripts.
 Add AABB, PhysicsShape2D, PhysicsShape2DType, Physics2DSettings, Transform2D, and expand Collider2D and Rigidbody2D.
 	- Scripting: Last script core rewriting.
 Finally add support for Instnatiate/Destroy/Get any MonoScript from script as other components.
+	- Scripting: Finally continue work on SceneManager API.
+Now all scenes has concept of playable, just 'playing' flag that can be access from script.
+	- Scripting: Add oportunity to unload current playing scene (play next found scene), and remove GameObjects, remove/add Components on objects from current & different runtime scenes.
+	- Scripting: Improve UnloadScene and add LoadScene API.
+	- Scripting: Add StartScene API, but with bugs for now.
+Cannot move object in inspector in second start scene.
+    - Scrtpting: Fix upper bug with dragging objects, add opportunity to re-play runtime scene and reset to state where it was loaded, to re-play from start.
+	- Physics2D: Improve simulation mode, now physics dynamic bodies not sleep, because in simulation mode we need always run simulation and we cannot controll awaking from scripts.
+	- Explorer: Rework the draw system of scene nodes in different scene, loading/unloading scenes, and add more states to UIToolbar.
 **0.3.5:**
 	- SceneManagment: Fix saving scene with incurrect name.
 	- Project: Fix saving project with current scene not make it startup.